Brisbane Lightning

 The Brisbane Lightning is a semi-professional ice hockey team based in Brisbane, Queensland.
 The team is a member of the Australian Ice Hockey League (AIHL).
 The team was founded in 2022 as an expansion AIHL team and are the first team based in Queensland since the Blue Tongues last competed in 2012.
-The Lightning's home venue is Iceworld Boondall and the team will formally enter the AIHL regular season in 2023.
+The Lightning's home venue is Iceworld Boondall and the team formally entered the AIHL regular season in 2023.